controlecidadao/samantha_ia/README.md

 ---

-**How token penalization works:**
+**How `repeat_penalty` works:**

-📈 Starting from the default value (=1), as we reduce this value (<1) the text starts to present more and more repeated words (tokens), to the point where the model starts to repeat a certain passage or word indefinitely.
+📊 Starting from the default value (=1), as we reduce this value (<1) the text starts to present more and more repeated words (tokens), to the point where the model starts to repeat a certain passage or word indefinitely.

 In turn, as we increase this value (>1), the model starts to penalize repeated words (tokens) more heavily, up to the point where the input text no longer generates penalties in the output text.